erikhyrkas/snakes/README.md

 background impacted that.
 I'm simply not aware of all cultures, identities, and backgrounds, and I'm not really qualified to balance that data perfectly.

+## Bias, Safety, and guardrails

+Because this is a base model, there aren't any guardrails at all.
+It just completes based on what it is trained on.
+My example model uses llama 3.1 to generate data, but one of the challenges there is that there is sometimes complete garbage responses.
+They are wrong or inappropriate.

+What's more llama 3.1's own guardrails prevent it from writing some responses... like reviews for disgusting movies or about a political event.
+The issue with that our sentiment analysis doesn't understand some emotions like disgust as well, because it hasn't seen as much of that emotion.

+I feel like your base model should be fairly raw, even if that means it writes inappropriate things, because that will help it be more successful later when you add guardrails during fine-tuning.
+It will identify prompts it shouldn't respond to or ways it shouldn't respond.

 ## Train

 Depending on how much GPU you have or whether you are using a CPU, you might want to tweak the training sequence length